DayneD89/YourDiscord/YourBot/README.md

     this.proposalManager = new ProposalManager(this); // Community governance system
     this.eventHandlers = new EventHandlers(this);    // Discord event processing
     this.commandHandler = new CommandHandler(this);   // Bot command execution
-}
+    this.eventManager = null;                         // Community event system (initialized with config) }
 ```